Delilah: Christian interpretations

 Most Christian commentary on Delilah condemns her.
-Saint Ambrose represents Delilah as a Philistine prostitute and declares that "men should avoid marriage with those outside the faith, lest, instead of love of one's spouse, there be treachery."
-Marbodius of Rennes uses the examples of Delilah, Eve, Lot's daughters, Herodias, Clytemnestra, and Procne to illustrate that women are a "pleasant evil, at once a honeycomb and a poison".
-Christian commentators have viewed Samson as a type of Jesus Christ, based on similarities between Samson's story and the life of Jesus as portrayed in the New Testament Samson's betrayal by Delilah has also been compared to Jesus' betrayal by Judas Iscariot; both Delilah and Judas were paid in pieces of silver for their respective deeds.
-However, Thomas de Vio Cajetan views Delilah in a somewhat sympathetic light, suggesting that she never intended Samson to be killed or wounded.
+Ambrose, the Bishop of Milan from 374–97, represented Delilah as a Philistine prostitute and declares that "men should avoid marriage with those outside the faith, lest, instead of love of one's spouse, there be treachery."
+Marbodius of Rennes (d.
+1123) used the examples of Delilah, Eve, Lot's daughters, Herodias, Clytemnestra, and Procne to illustrate that women are a "pleasant evil, at once a honeycomb and a poison".

+Samson's betrayal by Delilah has also been compared to Jesus' betrayal by Judas Iscariot; both Delilah and Judas were paid in pieces of silver for their respective deeds.
+However, Thomas Cajetan, the head of the Dominicans until his death in 1534, viewed Delilah in a somewhat sympathetic light, suggesting that she never intended Samson to be killed or wounded.
 He asserts that Delilah accepted a bribe from the Philistine leaders because they convinced her that Samson would merely be weakened.

-Caesarius of Arles views Delilah's temptation of Samson as similar to Satan's temptation of Christ.
-Isidore of Seville does see Samson as prefiguring Christ, but argues that "in yielding to Delilah, Samson did not prefigure Christ.
+Caesarius of Arles (d.
+542) viewed Delilah's temptation of Samson as similar to the temptation of Christ by Satan.
+Isidore of Seville (d.
+636) saw Samson as prefiguring Jesus, but argued that "in yielding to Delilah, Samson did not prefigure Christ.
 Instead he exemplified the fall of the sinful man".

-Similarly, Billy Graham sees Samson's eyes being gouged out after he was handed over to the Philistines as his punishment for succumbing to his lust for Delilah; Graham also sees this as an example of the concept that one reaps what one sows.
-Joyce Meyer writes that Satan worked through Delilah, as he was aware that Samson had "a weakness for women".
-Meyer sees Delilah's relationship with Samson as an example of how the devil exploits people's weaknesses.
+Similarly, Billy Graham of the Southern Baptist Convention (d.
+2018) saw Samson's eyes being gouged out after he was handed over to the Philistines as his punishment for succumbing to his lust for Delilah; Graham also sees this as an example of the concept that one reaps what one sows.